KellyChen96/pHYS3330/README.md

 ## License
 Released under the MIT license.
-Se
+See <a href="https://choosealicense.com/licenses/">licenses</a> for more information.